 Adding vegetables to stuffed shells is a genius idea!
 We have a delicious stuffed shell recipe but adding the vegetables increases the nutrients and the taste!
 And it’s a freezer meal that we are going to be adding to our Freezer Meal Series.
 That’s right!
 Make LOTS and freeze them for later.
 [Read more…]

+Heart -food – yup, it’s a thing!
 Valentine’s Day is another opportunity to show those dear to you how much you care.
-To me, buying cards and big gifts isn’t how you do that.
-I like to use my creative juices to show my feelings.
-And heart shaped foods are a great way to do this!
-They are a clever way to put a sweet spin on every day foods for Valentine’s Day.
+For Chris, buying cards and big gifts aren’t how you do that.
+She likes to use her creative juices to show her feelings.
+And heart-shaped foods are a great way to do this!
+They are a clever way to put a sweet spin on everyday foods for Valentine’s Day.
 From breakfast to dessert, there are so many ways to say I love you.
 Below are some fun and easy ways to shape your own Valentine’s Day fairy tale.
 [Read more…]

 This easy peanut butter and oatmeal bar recipe is delectable!
 I (Christina) love to try new things out in the kitchen for my family.
 Desserts are one of my favorite!
 They always bring a smile to their faces.
 This one was no different.
 The entire 9×13″ pan was gone in a matter of days so you know it was good.